Brian Ahmer

 Research Interests

-We are studying how Salmonella thrives in the host environment.
+We are studying how Salmonella thrives in the host environment and how to treat bacterial infections.
 We are currently focusing on three projects:

 Detection of other microbes by Salmonella

 Some bacteria use pheromones (N-acylhomoserine lactones or AHLs) to determine their population density.
 Salmonella does not make AHLs but it can detect the AHLs produced by other bacteria.
 We hypothesized that Salmonella would detect AHLs made by the normal intestinal microbiota and use this information to adjust its gene expression accordingly.
 Surprisingly, we discovered that the normal gut microbiota does not make AHLs and instead, Salmonella is detecting the AHL production of other pathogens in the gut.
 Salmonella can detect the AHL production of Aeromonas hydrophila in turtles and Yersinia enterocolitica in mice.
-We are characterizing this same AHL detection system in E. coli, Klebsiella, Enterobacter and other closely related organisms.
+The picture to the left is a photo of an LB agar plate upon which Salmonella encoding a pheromone-responsive luciferase fusion is struck in the top three cartoon bacteria, while the pheromone-producing organism, Hafnia alvei, is struck in the cartoon bacteria below.
+The Salmonella nearest the Hafnia are producing light.

-We are starting a new project in collaboration with the Kelly Wrighton and Vicki Wysocki labs in which we characterize Salmonella infection of the mouse using several omics technologies.
-We will characterize the effect of Salmonella on the intestinal microbial community using 16S profiling and shotgun metagenomics; we will characterize the gene expression of Salmonella and the rest of the community using metatranscriptomics; and we will characterize the metabolites in the system using metabolomics.
-This will all be done at multiple time points to obtain a dynamic view of the infection.
+In collaboration with the Kelly Wrighton and Vicki Wysocki labs we are characterizing Salmonella infection of the mouse using several omics technologies.
+We are characterizing the effect of Salmonella on the intestinal microbial community using 16S profiling and shotgun metagenomics; we are characterizing the gene expression of Salmonella and the rest of the community using metatranscriptomics; and the metabolites in the system using metabolomics.
+This is done at multiple time points to obtain a dynamic view of the infection.
 Integration of this data will generate large numbers of testable hypotheses.
-Future projects will include testing these hypotheses by constructing Salmonella mutants to see how they behave in various mouse models, including gnotobiotic mouse models (mice with a defined microbial community composition).
+Future projects include testing these hypotheses by constructing Salmonella mutants to see how they behave in various mouse models, including gnotobiotic mouse models (mice with a defined microbial community composition).

 The all-time favorite: